-- (c) The AEMC may, in accordance with this clause 5.6.4, direct one or more Registered Participants: - (1) to identify a potential transmission project and apply the regulatory investment test for transmission to that project; or - (2) to apply the regulatory investment test for transmission to a potential transmission project identified by the AEMC. - (d) The AEMC must exercise a last resort planning power: - (1) consistently with the purpose referred to in paragraph (b); and - (2) in accordance with the last resort planning power guidelines.
+- (c) The AEMC may, in accordance with this clause 5.6.4, direct one or more Registered Participants: - (1) to identify a potential transmission project and apply the regulatory test to that project; or - (2) to apply the regulatory test to a potential transmission project identified by the AEMC. - (d) The AEMC must exercise a last resort planning power:

+- (1) consistently with the purpose referred to in paragraph (b); and - (2) in accordance with the last resort planning power guidelines.